 The addax belongs to the family of spiral-horned antelopes and is often referred to as the white antelope or the screw-horn antelope.

-Despite being native to the Sahara Desert, few still live in the wild because of unrestrained hunting.
+Despite being native to the Sahara Desert, few still live in the wild because of unrestrained hunting

 Males typically weigh between 220 and 276 pounds and stand 41 to 45 inches tall, while females are often shorter.

-Over the course of the year, their coat changes from gray-brown in the winter to white or blonde in the summer.
+Their coat changes from gray-brown in the winter to white or blonde in the summer.

 The addax is still among the animals with the largest horns in the world despite being almost extinct.